kalyaninagaraj/Domino-Mosaics/README.md

    - Run code _once for each tile color_.
 The images (more precisely, a cell array of matrices representing the domino images) are saved to `Data/Domino_Set_Images/dominoes_with_white_dots_V7.mat` and `Data/Domino_Set_Images/dominoes_with_white_dots_V7.mat`.

 2. Next, choose a target image.
 Crop the image to accomodate multiple complete sets of dominoes -- the exact number needs to be calculated manually and will depend on the cropped image dimensions.
-Now run the code to perform some image processing and to obtain a compressed, grayscale version of the image in the form of another matrix.
+Then run this next code to perform some image processing and to obtain a compressed, grayscale version of the image.

    - CODE: `Code/Octave/preprocessImage.m`